temporalio/cli/temporalcli/commandsmd/commands.md

     --namespace YourNewNamespaceName
 ```

-Configure other settings like retention and Visibility Archival State
+Configure settings like retention and Visibility Archival State as needed.
-as needed.
 For example, the Visibility Archive can be set on a separate URI:

 ```
 temporal operator namespace create \